Lübbenau: Brandenburg’s Marvel in the Spree Forest

 Lübbenau dates back to the year 1301.
 Scripts from back then mention it as a castle.
 In the past 700 years, it has been converted to a beautiful tourist destination.
 The historic center of this town with around 16,000 inhabitants is surrounded by nice gardens and little channels.

 Located in a large park, Lübbenau Palace was completed in 1820.
 Graf zu Lynar, an officer in Nazi Germany’s Wehrmacht, lived here.
 A plaque on the palace commemorates him because of his role in the assassination attempt on Adolf Hitler on July 20th, 1944, for which he was executed on September 29th of the same year.

 Numerous Jews lived in Lübbenau and the Niederlausitz region it belongs to.
-Many of them were murdered in Nazi Germany’s concentration camps or committed suicide before they were deported.
+Many of them were murdered in Nazi Germany’s concentration camps.
 Others managed to flee to Palestine or elsewhere in the world.
-Sylvia Kolley did a lot of research on Jews from the region and listed many names on a website (in German) dedicated to them.
+Sylvia Kolley did a lot of research on Jews from the region and listed many names on a website dedicated to them (in German).

 The communist leadership of the GDR turned Lübbenau into an industrial town and erected some of those typical apartment blocks found all over Eastern Europe.
-After Germany’s reunification, tourism became the core of what the town offered, and still does.
+After Germany’s reunification, tourism became the core of what the town offered.
 Because of its quietude and nature, Lübbenau is an official resort.

 The palace, which was refurbished some 15 years ago, accommodates an expensive hotel today.
-Right now, in early April of 2015, part of the building is being refurbished again.
-The Orangerie, a side building which was used to keep sensitive plants in winter, is now a café and restaurant.
+Part of the building was just renovated again.
+The Orangerie, a side building which was used to accommodate sensitive plants in winter, is now a café and restaurant.